 The story...

-The preacher said: "If you aren't 100% sure of your salvation then you've got a big problem that you need to deal with."
-He said this frequently and it bothered me every time.
+Pastor Pete said: "If you aren't 100% sure of your salvation then you've got a big problem that you need to deal with."
+He proclaimed messages like that frequently and it bothered me.
 Why?
 I'm a conversationalist who asked about and heard other conceptions of God.
 I remember believing in the gospel, during a Baptist outreach, when I was about seven.
 However, I also rationally understood how the whole construct might've been worked out to help people deal with their fear of pain and death.
-Wouldn't the fear of chaos motivate men to create a religion to control the masses?
+Wouldn't the fear of chaos motivate men to create a religion to appease and control the masses?

-I'm not sure what the process was, but one day I fully believed and stopped entertaining doubts - began more humbly and honestly walking with God in a "right' relationship.
+I'm not sure what the process was, but one day I fully believed and stopped entertaining doubts - began more humbly and honestly walking with God in a more "right' relationship.
+It could be my personal version of what happened to Abraham in Genesis 15.
 I'm not sure whether it was an act of my will, powered by the Spirit of God, an experiment, or something worked out in prayer.
 I do know that I fully believe God's Word now as opposed to rationally considering and evaluating each idea before "I" make "my" decision.
 I hope that my current faith is more like the faith of Abraham - God's friend.

 How might the only church in town work out their faith together and individually?
-Preaching, teaching, praising, worshiping, communion, eating, serving, loving, helping, building, listening, sharing, caring, and likely most important - trusting in the will and hand of God.
+Preaching, teaching, praising, worshiping, communion, eating, serving, loving, helping, building, listening, sharing, caring, and likely most importantly - trusting in the will and hand of God.
 The faith journey may start in a moment like Don and Betty had at their son's camp.
-Their sin and the consequences are easy for the viewer to see yet they don't appear to really know what's going on - a curse, the law of sin and death, working it's way out in people who were created for something better.
+Their sin and the consequences are easy for the viewer to see; yet, they don't appear to really know what's going on.
+There is a curse, the law of sin and death, working it's way out in people who were created for something better.

 Just for today...